Adding Recurring Events to Your Notion Calendar for Regular Meetings & Reminders

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Add Recurring events to Your Notion calendar for Regular Meetings, Reminders, and Appointments
+How to Add Recurring Events to Your Notion Calendar for Regular Meetings, Reminders, and Appointments

 Setting Up a Calendar